uw-loci/972b/README.md

 # 972b
-This is a driver library for the 972b Vacuum Pressure Transducer.
+An Arduino driver library for the 972b Vacuum Pressure Transducer.

 Place the 972b library folder in your arduinosketchfolder/libraries/ folder.
 You may need to create a library subfolder if you are including your first library.
 Then you should restart the IDE.